 As mentioned, there are many reasons that Labradoodles are such an expensive breed, but most owners would say that their up-front cost is well worth the investment.
-Consider this list of reasons as to why Labradoodles are expensive so that you can decide for yourself if this breed is worth the cost to you and your family.
+Consider this list of reasons why Labradoodle puppies are expensive so that you can decide for yourself if this breed is worth the cost to you and your family.
 You will likely find that these sweet pets are worth every penny!

 1. Labradoodles are a Specialty Breed

-Labradoodles are a specialty breed as they are a mix between a loyal, playful Labrador and an intelligent and refined Poodle.
+Labradoodles are from a specialty breeding stock as they are a mix between a loyal, playful Labrador Retriever and an intelligent and refined Poodle.
 As such, they have become increasingly popular due to the rare traits that they can offer from their combination of both breeds.

 2. Australian Labradoodles are a Rare Breed

 Similar to them being a specialty breed, they are a rare breed.
 Distinguishably, since they come from two different breeds (the Labrador Retriever and the Poodle), their rarity has to be tested.
 They will have to come from a purebred Poodle and a purebred Labrador to be indeed considered a true Labradoodle.
 This combination can be rare.

 Because of this, the strict testing required to maintain the breed’s integrity tests for common health issues among both Labradors and Poodles (as well as what is known about the Labradoodle).
 This includes tests for elbow and hip dysplasia, eye-related disorders, and DNA testing for a disease common in poodles called Von Willebrand’s Disease.